 (6) An owner or operator of a taxi-car must not direct a taxi-car driver to refuse to accept a voucher as payment or part-payment of a Schedule 1 fare or a contract fare if the payment or part-payment is in accordance with guidelines published by the Director General.

-[Regulation 5A inserted in Gazette 28 Jun 2016 p.
-2669; amended in Gazette 22 May 2018 p.
+[Regulation 5A inserted: Gazette 28 Jun 2016 p.
+2669; amended: Gazette 22 May 2018 p.
 1601.]

 6. Fare schedule to be available to hirers